 The aether is by no means the only point of disagreement.
 In truth, there are many points of disagreement, three of which we will list here:

-In general, Objective Science models the universe as being composed of living “cosmoses,” and substances that exist within cosmoses that pass from one cosmos to another, (and may be composed of lesser cosmoses) and modern science does not.
+In general, objective science models the universe as being composed of living “cosmoses,” and substances.
+The substances exist within cosmoses and pass from one cosmos to another.
+Note that substances may be themselves be composed of smaller cosmoses.
+Modern science has no such perspective.

 Why It Matters